Somnium (novel): Development

-Somnium began as a student dissertation in which Kepler defended the Copernican doctrine of the motion of the Earth, suggesting that an observer on the Moon would find the planet's movements as clearly visible as the Moon's activity is to the Earth's inhabitants.
+Somnium began as a student dissertation in which Kepler defended the Copernican doctrine of the motion of the Earth, suggesting that an observer on the Moon would find the Earth's movements as clearly visible as the Moon's activity is to the Earth's inhabitants.
 Nearly 20 years later, Kepler added the dream framework, and after another decade, he drafted a series of explanatory notes reflecting upon his turbulent career and the stages of his intellectual development.
 The book was edited by Ludwig Kepler and Jacob Bartsch, after Kepler's death in 1630.

+Karl Siegfried Guthke notes that this means that the story predates the invention of the telescope.

 Publication

 There are many similarities to Kepler's real life in Somnium.
 Duracotus spends a considerable amount of time working for Tycho Brahe.
 Kepler worked under Tycho Brahe in 1600 before becoming Imperial Mathematician.
-Kepler's mother, Katharina Kepler, would be arrested on charges of being a witch.
-Kepler fought for five years to free her.
+Kepler's mother, Katharina Kepler, would be arrested on 49 charges of being a witch because the character Fiolxhilde resembled her.
+Kepler believed that a copy of the manuscript-in-progress found its way to Tübingen around 1611 which fueled the rumour.
+Kepler took the issue seriously as witch hunting was at its peak and he fought for five years to free her.
+He had to pause his scientific work for those years while he was busy defending his mother.
+Katherina died within one year of her acquittal while seeking justice for the false charges put on her.
 After her death, Kepler wrote extensive notes to explain his narrative.

 The book was published posthumously in 1634 by his son, Ludwig Kepler.

 Science

 Levania

 Kepler uses a daemon to describe the island of Levania in many scientific ways.
 The fixed stars are in the same position as the Earth's fixed stars.
 The planets appear larger from Levania than from Earth due to the distance Levania is from Earth.
 Levania also sees planetary motions in a different way.
-For instance, Levania does not seem to move but the Earth seems to orbit around it just as the Moon seems to orbit the Earth whiles on the planet (Earth).
-This is an example of Kepler defending Copernicus' diurnal rotation.
+Unlike the moon, which traverses the sky from a terrestrial point of view, the Earth remains fixed in the lunar sky as a consequence of tidal locking.
+The only small movements the Earth makes are due to the moon's librations.
 The inhabitants at the divisor see the planets different from the rest of the Moon.
 Mercury and Venus specifically seem bigger to them.

 Privolva

-A day is around 14 Earth days sometimes less.
+A day is around 14 Earth days, sometimes less.
 Night on Privolva is 15 or 16 Earth days.
 During the nights, Privolva experiences intense cold and strong winds.
 During the day, Privolva experiences extreme heat with no wind.
 During the night, water is pumped to Subvolva.
 During the Privolvan day, some of the water is pumped back to Privolva to protect its inhabitants from the intense heat.
-The inhabitants are described as giants that hide under water to escape from the heat of the day.
+The inhabitants are described as giants who hide under water to escape the heat of the day.